coderfreii/language-tools/README.md

    }

-   if you open a project out of workspace ${projectPath} and you also want debugging vue-macros you should add it to vueCompilerOptions as demo
+   if you open a project out of workspace ${projectPath} and you also want debugging vue-macros you should add  pluginLoadPathForDebuggingPurpose  in vueCompilerOptions as demo

 2. add typescriptreact-vtx to vscode setting "vue.server.includeLanguages"